-- PPP Investments & Services
+■ PPP Investments & Services

-This segment includes the Groups infrastructure concession investment in the Bombela Concession Company (BCC).
+This segment includes the Group's infrastructure concession investment in BCC.

 Power, Industrial & Water

 The platform comprises four businesses: Power, Aqua, Water, Oil & Gas, Resources & Industrial, Electrical & Instrumentation and Transmission & Distribution.
 The platform is structured as a project execution business in the power and water sectors, offering EPC as well as operations and maintenance services.
 The platform's offerings are supported by its existing capability, capacity and experience, complemented by its strategic partnerships.